gayanMadurapperuma/node-web-server/Basic.md

 ```sh
 $ sam local generate-event apigateway aws-proxy --method GET > ./event/sample-event.json
 ```
-This will save generated event directly to JSON file,
+This will save generated event directly to a JSON file.
 > Note: SAM applicaiton all the events keep in event directory in root.

 **`Environment variable`**